ArctosDB/documentation-wiki/_how_to/start-object-tracking.markdown

+---
+title: How To Start Object Tracking in Arctos
+layout: default_toc
+---

 ##How To Start Object Tracking in Arctos

 #### We are in the process of making this a google doc into a How-To guide but for now, visit the following google drive document: